Our 10th year running!

-PC and data Storage: A laptop with 40 GB of free disk space and 8GB of RAM.
+PC and data Storage: A laptop with at least 40 GB of free disk space and 8GB of RAM.

 Class materials: All class material will be presented on www.spatial-ecology.net, under https://spatial-ecology.net/docs/build/html/index.html.

-At the end of the course, attendees will receive a course certificate, subject to successful completion of the course which requires 100% attendance, home work delivery, final project presentation (in-person at Matera, or online).
+At the end of the course, attendees will receive a course certificate, subject to successful completion of the course which requires 100% attendance, home work delivery, and final project presentation (either in-person at Matera or online).
 For university students, course credit approval will be at the discretion of the concerned university.

 - OSGeo-live operating system / Linux bash programming

 - GRASS – offered in 2024 as a special stand-alone module, free of charge